kjl-89/choose-your-adventure/Outbreak/scene10A.md

 # The end - Good Bye 😢

-The mist clears and all you see is an empty chamber.
+The mist clears revealing only an empty chamber.

 A voice breaks the silence:
 “Containment complete.”

-You close your eyes as you whisper,
+You close your eyes and you whisper,
 “Goodbye, my sweetheart.”

-Over the intercom.
+Over the intercom. another voice:
 “Welcome to Quarantine Zone 3”

-THE END
+**THE END**